cristisulighetean/ELEC-E8408-Hinking-Watch/docs/design.md

 The design of the watch firmware is  based on a finite state machine, and the transition between the states is mainly performed by an interrupt attached to the side button on the watch.

+To implement most of the functionalities on the watch, the TTGO library has been used.

-### The main components of the watch firmware are represented by the following functions
+### The main watch components

 #### initHikeWatch

 Takes care of initalizing the watch objects for the system to work

-#### sendSession
+#### sendSessionBT

-Orchestrates the sending of the locally stored data via the Bluetooth connection
+Orchestrates the sending of the locally stored hiking data via the Bluetooth connection

+#### Other components

+To save the data onto the watch memory, the `littleFS` library has been used.